🚀 #1 Rated CAPM Prep — Trusted by 20,000+ Candidates

 🛡️ Updated for the 2026 CAPM® Exam

-This free CAPM practice test is fully aligned with the current PMI Exam Content Outline (ECO), the PMBOK® Guide 7th Edition, the Agile Practice Guide, and PMI Business Analysis frameworks.
-Every question mirrors the situational format of the actual CAPM certification exam.
-After submitting, a free CAPM exam simulator with 20 additional questions unlocks automatically — giving you a real feel for the PMI interface.
-Upgrade anytime to our premium vault of 700+ realistic CAPM practice questions covering all four ECO domains.
+This free CAPM practice test is aligned with the current PMI Exam Content Outline (ECO), the PMBOK® Guide 7th Edition, the Agile Practice Guide, and PMI Business Analysis frameworks.
+Every question is a realistic CAPM-style question — the same format PMI actually uses.
+Upgrade anytime to our full bank of 700+ realistic CAPM practice questions with domain-level analytics.

 700+